Multi-View Projection for Unsupervised Domain Adaptation in 3D Semantic Segmentation: Experiments

-To prepare for 2D segmentation label generation for PC2D datasets, we process nuScenes annotations which are only available at 2Hz, with scans at 20Hz.
-We make them denser by using a simple K-Nearest Neighbors method with $K=5$ to assign labels to each point in the scene.
+NuScenes' annotations are only available at 2Hz, while the scans are captured at 20Hz.
+To prepare for 2D segmentation label generation for PC2D datasets, we propagate the annotations to all points with a simple KNN method with $K=5$ to assign labels to each point in the dense scene.

-We alternately use subsets or the full datasets for our experiments due to the large size of the datasets.
-For \ref{exp:DG} we use the full datasets, and for \ref{exp:ablation} and other validation experiments, we use subsets NStr200 and NSval50 composed respectively of the 200 and 50 first and last training scenes from nuScenes.